 We Offered Each Other the Best Things We Could

-I’m so thankful that amidst deep sadness, difficulties, months of seperation, and a Christmas without presents, we truly gave each other the best things we could have offered each other: our time and our deep appreciation of each other.
+I’m so thankful that amidst deep sadness, difficulties, months of separation, and a Christmas without presents, we truly gave each other the best things we could have offered each other: our time and our deep appreciation of each other.
 As a result, sweetness–and Christ’s love–abounded.

 Our Christmas had started with a beautiful Christmas Eve candlelight service that brought joyous leaps to my heart and sweet tiny tears to the edge of my eye.